anarchydevs/pixelmania.malis-implant-dispenser/Readme.md

 To be used with AOSharp Clientless.
 This bot was made to fully automate implant making and buying.
+The bot has to be placed inside an implant shop (like Borealis layout one) close to the 'Advanced Shiny Cluster' shop.
 It features:

 - AOsetup links for full autonomous buying / tradeskilling
 - Alternatively use the designer command